Breast reduction liposuction

-Some people are not candidates for either breast reduction procedure, though.
-Before proceeding, you will need to discuss your needs, wants and expectations with at least two appropriately trained surgeons to determine what is best for you.
-Both procedures can give excellent results.
-However, it pays for women to know that open surgery is not the only option.
-The time, money and effort involved in open surgery should be considered seriously – especially when breast liposuction can offer such positive results – at less expense.
+Before proceeding, you will need to discuss your needs, wants and expectations with at least two appropriately trained doctors to determine what is best for you.
+However, women should know that open surgery is not the only option.
+The time, money and effort involved in open surgery should be considered seriously – especially when breast liposuction can offer results – without changing the position of the nipple, and sparring of the breast duct system.

 Before and After Breast Liposuction Photos

-BEFORE: Areolas are stretched larger; weight from fatty tissue stretches breasts and nipples downwards.
+BEFORE: Areolas margins are larger in before pictures ; weight from fat tissue stretches breasts and nipples downwards.

 AFTER: Areolas contract, appearing smaller; breasts lift, with nipples sitting higher and closer to armpit.